 The lake is fed by the West Branch River from the north, the Bearcamp River and Lovell River from the west, and the Pine River from the south.
 Water leaves the eastern end of the lake at the Ossipee River and flows into the Saco River in Maine and on to the Atlantic Ocean.

-The Dam Bureau of the N.H.
-Department of Environmental Services maintains real-time information on Ossipee Lake’s water level, air temperature and precipitation totals at Westward Shores and Ossipee River observation sites.
+The Dam Bureau of the New Hampshire Department of Environmental Services maintains real-time information on Ossipee Lake’s water level, air temperature, and precipitation totals at Westward Shores and Ossipee River observation sites.
 Access this information by clicking here.

-If you’re curious about the depth and contour of the area’s lakes, ponds and bays, check out our collection of bathymetric maps from the N.H.
-Fish & Game Department.
+If you’re curious about the depth and contour of the area’s lakes, ponds and bays, check out our collection of bathymetric maps from the New Hampshire Fish & Game Department.

 Is the water quality improving or deteriorating on Ossipee Lake and its bays and ponds?
 Is our lake in danger, or are things “ok” for now?
-The latest VLAP reports showing trends of several water quality measurements may be found here.
+Click here for the latest reports from the Volunteer Lake Assessment Program.

 Ossipee Lake is protected by a complex set of state and local laws.
-Click on the Legal link for state and local information.
+State and local information mat be found here.